astral-sh/uv-backwards-path-test/README.md

-# uv-dynamic-metadata-test
+# uv-backwards-path-test

-A workspace with a member that uses dynamic metadata.
+A workspace where the root uses a backwards path (`../`) for its members.